 Spiritual Benefits of Breathwork

-Pranayama & General, Independent Breathing Techniques
+Pranayama Breathing

-Pranayama is part of the yogic tradition and simply means intention breath control.
+Pranayama is part of the yogic tradition and simply means intentional breath control.
 If you practice yoga on your own or as part of a class and you are prompted to breathe in a certain way, you are engaging in pranayama to enhance the flow of energy and release energy blocks.16

 Alternate Nostril Breathing

-To practice alternate nostril breathing Place one hand over your nose, with your thumb gently hovering over one nostril and a finger gently over the other.
+To practice alternate nostril breathing, place one hand over your nose, with your thumb gently hovering over one nostril and a finger gently over the other.
 Hold one nostril shut and inhale slowly through the other.
 Pause when you’ve inhaled fully, pinch that side shut, and exhale through the other nostril.
 Pause briefly and inhale through that same nostril, switching once again before exhaling.

-Rapid Breathing
+Box Breathing

 Two rapid-breathing techniques are often used in yoga: breath of fire and bellows breathing.
 These are controlled-breathing techniques done to improve digestive and respiratory health and reduce stress.
 While the opposite of slow, deep breathing, rapid breathing techniques can also positively affect the brain and body.
 Breath of fire focuses on the exhale as you breath out sharp, quick puffs of air.
 Bellows breath involves quick, forceful inhalations and exhalations.